randymarsh77/hunky/QUICKSTART.md

 - **Main panel**: Diff hunks for the currently selected file
 - **Help sidebar**: Keyboard shortcuts (toggle with 'H')

-Resume the simulation.
+Resume the simulation in the separate terminal.
-This will make several file changes that Hunky will detect and display automatically!
+The simulation will continuously make several file changes that Hunky will detect and display automatically!

 ### 3. Manual Testing